7 Best Accounts Payable Software for Growing Companies (2026)

 How much does accounts payable software cost?

-Do small businesses need dedicated AP software?
+Do small businesses need dedicated accounts payable software?